hmonroe/guiguts/README.txt

 Detailed release notes:

+Version 0.3.20 Restored behavior such that Join Lines cuts out */ and /* pairs.
+Added separate option to keep Word Frequency popup on top.

 Version 0.3.19 Multi term searching is sticky even after guiguts is closed and reopened.
 Leave space after of end of line hyphen during rewrap option now works and is the default.
 Added PGTEI sample